Corallus-Caninus/RepVap/Water_Bracket/Development_Notes.md

-Can use a pressure sensor on the plumbing to indicate a leak which can set a buzzer alarm that turns off pump or the buckets can just fill if not set upside down. alarm should exist anyways on any digital-electric systemthat isnt >IPX2 rated.
+Can use a pressure sensor on the plumbing to indicate a leak which can set a buzzer alarm that turns off pump or the buckets can just fill if not set upside down. alarm should exist anyways on any hydro-electric system that isnt >IPX2 rated.

 # RESEARCH
 A GUI that creates all 3D print files(Block Harness, VRM Connection Harness, Board Risers),